HonzaMat/PyOpenocdClient/doc/quickstart.rst

 Convenience methods for common commands
 ---------------------------------------

-For easier use, PyOpenocdClient provides convenience methods for frequently used OpenOCD commands.
+For easier use, PyOpenocdClient provides convenience methods (shortcuts) for frequently used OpenOCD commands.
 These methods execute the given command and parse the command output (if applicable) so that the command result is returned in the form of native Python data types.